filakhtov/gentoo-use-docs/dev-libs/libxml2.md

 This flag should normally be disabled and might only be necessary for certain developers.

 ### test
-Execute built-in test suite for the library by calling `make check`.
-If `python` flag is enabled, additionally execute Python bindings related test suite for every enabled Python target by running a `make test` command for each.
+Execute the test suite provided with the library by calling the `make check` command when the main build is completed to check for any regressions.
+If `python` flag is enabled, additionally execute Python bindings related test suite for every enabled Python target by running a `make test` command for each enabled Python target.
 This will extend the build time.

 This flag should be disabled.
-It is only necessary for the Gentoo team, developers and testers.
+It is primarily oriented towards the maintainers, developers and testers.